-With an address in Carson City, Nevada, Carson Nursing and Rehabilitation Center is one of four nursing homes in the city.
-We awarded it an overall grade of C, which is a middle of the pack rating.
-This nursing home seems to have some things working in its favor.
-The best part of this nursing home's report card was is its inspection reports.
-We discuss inspections in the next section.
+With an address in Carson City, Nevada, Carson Nursing and Rehabilitation Center is one of just three nursing homes in the city.
+We awarded it an overall grade of B-, which is a middle of the road grade.
+This place seems to have some things going for it.
+The best part of this nursing home's profile is is its nursing score.
+Nursing grades are discussed in the next paragraph.

 Carson Nursing and Rehabilitation Center